House of Tsysarenko: History

 From 1873 to 1907 in this household there was a Town Council and City bank.
 In 1874 on the first floor of the house Vashchinenko's library opened.
 On May 23, 1976, in one of the rooms of a justice opening public city library which during training in a gymnasium was visited by the writer Anton Pavlovich Chekhov and the historian Pavel Petrovich Filevsky took place.
 In April 1877 the library moved to Dashkevich's house.

 From 1907 to 1909 in the building there was a public bank.
 On September 14, 1903, the part of the house was transferred to a private gymnasium of madam Yanovich, her opening took place on September 14, 1906.
 Training in 7 main classes, 2 preparatory classes was organized.
 The hostel worked.
 The payment for a year of training made 300 rubles.
 An education in a gymnasium Yanovich was got by about 100 girls, among them there is a daughter of the managing director of the Azov and Don bank Natalya Lutskaya, the daughter of the land owner Kovalyov's Muse, Tolstoy's relative — Anna Tolstaya and many others.

-In 1914 — 1917 the surgical infirmary No. 4 on 100 beds was placed here.
-Till April 23, 1918, the headquarters of the naval commissioner and commissioner of port worked.
 Since 1992 the house is protected by the law as an object of cultural heritage.
-The building has historical value as the place which was visited by Anton Pavlovich Chekhov.

 Description

 The two-storeyed stone house on a high socle is built in the style of early classicism.
 The balcony is located on the rounded house corner.
 On the first floor, there is a window, on the second a door with an exit to a balcony.
 The sole of the house is decorated by semi-windows, and a facade — panels, the pro-thinned-out platbands, and sundeck.
 On the first floor, there are 2 extreme windows of an arch form, 7 windows with castle fan stones without platbands and 4 windows on side of the lane with capstones.
 Three windows in the middle of the second floor — semi-circular.
 They were at the level of a solemn assembly hall.
 Window designs on the second floor are limited to a parapet which leans on rectangular pilasters.
 At extreme windows is triangular сандрик with arms.
 Windows were constructed with an internal sun blind.
 The crowning eaves are decorated with cloves.

-On the second floor of the house, 9 rooms with the Dutch furnaces were located.
-A floor was wooden, fitted by a canvas and colored.
-Walls — are plastered and pasted over with wall-paper.
-On the first floor of the house, there were 14 rooms with the Dutch furnaces.

 In 1889 for improvement of the appearance of the house, on the project of the architect S. Gushchin on the central part of the building, there was the poorly acting projection which crowned a triangular pediment.